 When I first began setting out on my journey as a professional musician, I had been playing trumpet for several years, but I had grown to love and appreciate singing and the vocal arts.
 Fast-forward nearly ten years later, and I find myself working with a Master of Music in Music History degree and working in administration at the Academy of Vocal Arts (a school in Philadelphia, PA that molds passionate vocalists into opera singers).
 Not only do I get the pleasure of working for this school, but I have the honor of being able to write for their blog and for various other projects that arise.
 Furthermore, I have had the tremendous opportunity to write and lecture for Philadelphia’s preeminent opera company Opera Philadelphia.
 If you would like to read more of my operatic writings, feel free to visit the AVA Opera Blog and my personal website!

-On Tuesday, January 7th, I posted a preliminary post to this New Years Resolutions series!
-The blog is titled 2020 Classical Music New Years Resolutions: Getting Started.
+On Tuesday, January 7th, I posted a preliminary post to this New Year’s Resolutions series!
+The blog is titled 2020 Classical Music New Year’s Resolutions: Getting Started.
 I highly suggest giving that post a read through before this one, if you haven’t done so already.
 In Getting Started, I give tips on how to get involved in classical music on a general scale and where to look to find recordings.
-On Saturday, January 11th (a little later than my proposed date), I published the first of the three genre-specific posts: 2020 Classical Music New Years Resolutions: Symphonic Music.
+On Saturday, January 11th (a little later than my proposed date), I published the first of the three genre-specific posts: 2020 Classical Music New Year’s Resolutions: Symphonic Music.
 If symphonic music is something you are also interested in, check it out!
-Next week I will be posting a similar blog on the topic of ballet!

 Today’s post will include some arias, scenes, overtures/preludes, and other pieces in operatic music for you to listen to in getting started with this genre.
 My goal is to provide you with enough of an array for you to be able to delve deeper on your own.
-After that, I will give you some tips and tricks when attending live concerts.
-So without further delay, lets begin!
+After that, I will give you some tips and tricks when attending live performances.
+So, without further delay, let’s begin!

 Listen to the Music